rjsalvadorr/recolecko/readme.md

 ## OVERVIEW & DESIGN

 This project was prompted by the tragedy of losing dope beats in a maze of music files and folders.
-At the start of the project, the goal of all this was to enable a producer to:
+At the start of the project, the goal of all this was to enable a music producer to:

 1. Make projects often, while avoiding getting tangled in a mess of files.
 1. Keep track of all files derived from any project, and track the "lineage" of any musical file.